-In 2020, the Corporation adopted a Policy Regarding Diversity on the Board based on the belief that gender diversity is an important attribute of a well-functioning Board.
-The Board is fully committed to ensuring that women are well represented on the Board in keeping with the aforementioned Policy.
+In 2020, the Corporation adopted a Policy Regarding Diversity on the Board based on the belief that gender diversity is an important attribute of a well functioning Board.
+The Policy has been adjusted over the years and now includes recruitment protocols for the inclusion of women, visible minorities, ethnic minorities, Aboriginal peoples, and persons with disabilities in the search for directors.
 A copy of the Policy is available on the Corporation's website at www.cascades.com.